sustentarea/logoclim/README.md

 ### Running the Model

-Once everything is set, open the NetLogo file and start exploring!
+Once everything is set, open the `logoclim.nlogo` file located in the `nlogo` folder to start exploring the model!

 Refer to the `Info` tab in the model for additional details.

 To integrate `LogoClim` with other models, use the LevelSpace ([`ls`](https://ccl.northwestern.edu/netlogo/docs/ls.html)) NetLogo